stephanGarland/packer-proxmox-templates/README.md

 #### Things This Doesn't Do
 - Set a user password.
 It could if you wanted to modify the user Ansible task, or run `passwd` as a shell task, or any other number of ways.
 Set it manually if you don't want to do those; also of note, this sets up password-less sudo so it's not really needed for most tasks.

+- Set up PATH for Golang if you don't use zsh.
+It's a trivial change to add it for bash.
+I don't, though, so... submit a PR.

 #### Packages This May Install
 If you select the dev role, you'll get things that I think are important.